Sugar: Cancer

+Cognition

+Despite some studies suggesting that sugar consumption causes hyperactivity, the quality of evidence is low and it is generally accepted within the scientific community that the notion of children's 'sugar rush' is a myth.
 A 2019 meta-analysis found that sugar consumption does not improve mood, but can lower alertness and increase fatigue within an hour of consumption.
-Some studies report evidence of causality between high consumption of refined sugar and hyperactivity.
 One review of low-quality studies of children consuming high amounts of energy drinks showed association with higher rates of unhealthy behaviors, including smoking and excessive alcohol use, and with hyperactivity and insomnia, although such effects could not be specifically attributed to sugar over other components of those drinks such as caffeine.

 Tooth decay

-The 2003 WHO report stated that "Sugars are undoubtedly the most important dietary factor in the development of dental caries".
+The WHO, Action on Sugar and the Scientific Advisory Committee on Nutrition (SACN) state dental caries, also known as tooth decay/cavities, "can be prevented by avoiding dietary free sugars".

 A review of human studies showed that the incidence of caries is lower when sugar intake is less than 10% of total energy consumed.
+Sugar-sweetened beverage consumption is associated with an increased risk of tooth decay.

 Nutritional displacement

 The "empty calories" argument states that a diet high in added (or 'free') sugars will reduce consumption of foods that contain essential nutrients.
 This nutrient displacement occurs if sugar makes up more than 25% of daily energy intake, a proportion associated with poor diet quality and risk of obesity.
 Displacement may occur at lower levels of consumption.